wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 The test performs the following steps:

-1. First, we extended the test method with `[InlineData(...)]` to specify a sample that we want to run the test for.
+1. First, we marked the test method with `[InlineData(...)]` to specify a sample that we want to run the test for.
 You can use inline data, or you can load data from a test file in your code base.
 You can learn more about the various methods to load test samples for your data driven test in [this blogpost][XUNIT_DATA_DRIVEN_TESTS].
 2. Next, we call the prompt function with the dish name and the list of ingredients as input.
 The result is stored in the `result` variable.
-3. Finally, we use the `Assert.Contains` method to check if the result contains the words "ingredients" and "instructions".
+3. Finally, we use the `Assert.Contains` method to check if the result contains the words *ingredients* and *instructions*.
 If the result contains these words, the test passes.

 You can extend this test with more samples as you see fit.
 The test will run for each of the provided samples and report a separate test results for each of them.
-Make sure to check out the full source code for this sample on [Github][PROMPT_TEST_SAMPLE].
+You can find the full source code for the test on [Github][PROMPT_TEST_SAMPLE].

 It may come as no surprise that running more samples will make the test slower, and it isn't fast to begin with.
-I highly recommend you mark the test with a separate category and only run the LLM-based tests periodically, for example when you're about to finish up a new user story in your application or when you change the prompt, the model, or model configuration.
+I highly recommend you mark the test with a separate category and only run the LLM-based tests periodically, for example when you're about to finish up a new user story in your application or when you change the prompt, the LLM version, or model configuration.

 You can mark the test with a category by adding the following attribute to the test
 method: